Crystal Methyd

-Crystal Methyd (born 16 April 1991) is the stage name of Cody D. Harness, an American drag performer who competed on the twelfth season of RuPaul's Drag Race.
-Her name refers to crystal meth and possibly the electronic music group Crystal Method.
+Crystal Methyd (born 16 April 1991) is the stage name of Cody Harness, an American drag performer who competed on the twelfth season of RuPaul's Drag Race and went on to win the eleventh season of RuPaul's Drag Race All Stars.

 Early life and education

 Harness was born on April 16, 1991, in San Jose, California to a Mexican mother and American father.
-She grew up Catholic.
-At age 5, Harness's family moved to Springfield, Missouri, to be closer to his dad's parents, and is where he became an Eagle Scout.
-He attended Missouri State University, and first performed in drag at Springfield PrideFest in 2015.
+He grew up Catholic.
+At age 5, his family moved to Springfield, Missouri, to be closer to his dad's parents, and is where he became an Eagle Scout.
+Harness attended Missouri State University, and first performed in drag at Springfield PrideFest in 2015.
 He has recalled, "I was practicing my makeup in my room for about a month before I performed.
 I had a lot of fun, and people told me I looked different, and I liked that."